What is Chronic Inflammatory Response Syndrome (CIRS)

 Please call us (+1.310.451.9333 ) or send us your questions via our contact form.
 We look forward to working with you soon.

-As more physicians recognize Chronic Inflammatory Response Syndrome (CIRS) as legitimate cause for illness, more patients are being properly diagnosed with CIRS.
-This leads to the first step in effective treatment
+Chronic Inflammatory Response Syndrome (CIRS) is becoming more widely recognized in the medical world as a legitimate cause of illness, which means more patients are being properly diagnosed with CIRS and effective treatment measures can be implemented upon diagnosis.

 Where did the mold exposure occur (most often in their own home), and what can be done to limit the patient's exposure to these molds?

-By trusting Mold Inspection Sciences to collect your samples, you can be confident the samples are collected properly, and they can be incorporated into your recommendations report.
+By trusting experienced professionals like Mold Inspection Sciences to collect your samples, you can be confident that all samples are collected properly and will be incorporated into your recommendations report if findings deem necessary.

 Our Professional Inspection Approach